gren-lang/compiler/hints/init.md

 ## What is `gren.json`?

 This file describes your project.
-It lists all of the packages you depend upon, so it will say the particular version of [`gren/core`](https://package.gren-lang.org/packages/gren/core/latest/) and [`gren/html`](https://package.gren-lang.org/packages/gren/html/latest/) that you are using.
+It lists all of the packages you depend upon, so it will say the particular version of [`gren-lang/core`](https://packages.gren-lang.org/package/gren-lang/core/latest/overview) and [`gren-lang/browser`](https://packages.gren-lang.org/package/gren-lang/browser/latest/overview) that you are using.
 It makes builds reproducible!
-You can read a bit more about it [here](https://github.com/gren/compiler/blob/master/docs/gren.json/application.md).
+You can read a bit more about it [here](https://gren-lang.org/book/appendix/gren_json/).

 You should generally not edit it by hand.
-It is better to add new dependencies with commands like `gren install gren/http` or `gren install gren/json`.
+It is better to add new dependencies with commands like `gren package install gren-lang/test` or `gren package install gren-lang/parser`.

 ## What goes in `src/`?